 Gift A Christmas Book Commemorating The Year

-Another book one, but this one is from one of you!
-We started it last year.
+Another book one, perfect for remembering a baby’s first Christmas or any childhood Christmas!
 Pick out a special Christmas (or really any) book for your child and write a note in the cover talking about the year.
 Any highlights, their favorite things, a funny memory, something hilarious they said, whatever strikes your fancy!
 It’s really fun to have those notes to look back on and, again, it’s something you could pass down as your kids start their own families.
 It also helps to build up the books for the advent calendar above.
 Ha!

 Wear Family Pajamas